-Members of the Class of 2017 are the guinea pigs for several new initiatives in the college application process.
+Members of the Class of 2017 are the guinea pigs for several new initiatives in the college application process including financial aid.
 There is the new SAT that debuted in March, the new Coalition for Affordability and Access application platform and now the Prior, Prior FAFSA.
 So what exactly is a Prior, Prior FAFSA?

 The FAFSA (Federal Application For Student Aid) is the US government’s application form for federal financial aid.
 College institutional grants, federal grants such as the Pell Grant, and both subsidized and unsubsidized loans may be available to pay for college based on a family’s “EFC” (Expected Family

 Will financial aid awards be announced earlier with prior, prior FAFSA?

 Contribution).
 Information provided in the FAFSA determines a family’s EFC.
 If the family’s EFC is less than a college’s “COA” (Cost of Attendance), then the student may be eligible for grant or loan offers from federal or state government.